alefbee/popcorn-archives/USAGE.md

     ```

 ### `search [TITLE] [OPTIONS...]`
-This command performs an advanced, filtered search of your **local archive only**.
-It's the best way to query your existing collection.
+Performs an advanced, filtered search of your **local archive only**.
+This is the most powerful way to query your existing collection.
+You can search by a partial movie `TITLE` and/or combine multiple filters.

 -   **Available Filters:**
     -   `--actor <name>`
     -   `--director <name>`
     -   `--keyword <word>`
     -   `--collection <name>`
+    -   `--year <yyyy>` or `-y <yyyy>`
+    -   `--decade <yyyy>` or `-d <yyyy>` (e.g., 1990)

 -   **Examples:**
     ```bash
+    # Find all movies from 1999
+    poparch search --year 1999

-    # Find all movies with 'Godfather' in the title
+    # Find all movies in your archive from the 1980s
-    poparch search "Godfather"
+    poparch search --decade 1980

-    # Find all movies in your archive directed by Christopher Nolan
+    # Find all movies directed by Christopher Nolan
     poparch search --director "Nolan"

     # Find all of Tom Hanks' movies that also have 'Road' in the title
     poparch search "Road" --actor "Tom Hanks"

-    # Find all movies in the "John Wick" collection
-    poparch search --collection "John Wick"
     ```

 ### `genre [GENRE_NAME]`